v1peridae/v1peridae/README.md

 ###

 <p align="center">Hii!
-I'm Louisa, a current Year 11 web-dev, data science student and upcoming game dev from Kenya.</p>
+I'm Louisa, a current Year 11 web-dev, data science student and upcoming game dev from Kenya.
+I currently work as a database engineer (explains the few coms since August ToT)!</p>

 ###

-<p align="left">🪴 • I've been coding since 2018, started off with Stride.<br>🌱 • I'm currently working on a different project which means you might not hear much from me here.<br>🌆 • I hope to live in New York in the future:)</p>
+<p align="left">🪴 • I've been coding since 2018, started off with Stride.<br>🌱 • In my free time I loovee gardening and crocheting.<br>🌆 • I hope to live in New York in the future:)</p>

 ###